 As part of its manufacturing footprint strategy, GEA has broken ground for a climate-neutral, multi-purpose production site in Koszalin, Poland.Find our more

 GEA has opted to finance four offsetting projects until the group can achieve climate-neutrality through its own means.
-This approach will be used to a bridge this transition and in no way diminishes our commitment to science-based targets.
+This approach will be used to bridge this transition and in no way diminishes our commitment to science-based targets.
 Through these projects, GEA has achieved climate-neutrality across its own operations as of January 2021 by supporting clean energy, job creation, education and reduced water consumption in several local communities:

 A 70 MW solar power facility in Bhadla in northern India will reduce GHG emissions by exporting clean and renewable energy to the Indian national grid.